mcherie/personal-project-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Github API search

-## A simple form that allows you to fetch your (using your username) most recent forked repos and pull requests
+A simple form that allows you to fetch your most recent forked repos and pull requests (using your username)

 ## Running the app